 And that's what we need to do because this is a two-part process.

-So the question here is okay, we should be able to learn from that, and we also should be able to learn from all of the people that were stocking the store shelves that kept New Yorkers and Long Islanders fed the entire time during the uh height of this pandemic because they wore their gloves and masks, and the guys I talked to never got sick because I talked to them all the time.
+And we also should be able to learn from all of the people that were stocking the store shelves that kept New Yorkers and Long Islanders fed the entire time during the height of this pandemic because they wore their gloves and masks.

-No, you're you're exactly right.
+No, you're exactly right.

-In fact, every governor in the nation should be forced to get a tutorial from Florida Governor Ron DeSantis on how to do this because he protected their elderly population in in Florida while keeping a relatively free economy in the process.
+In fact, every governor in the nation should be forced to get a tutorial from Florida Governor Ron DeSantis on how to do this because he protected their elderly population in Florida while keeping a relatively free economy in the process.

 He took a lot of grief for that.

-And she's scared to death right now because she doesn't have a results back, but she's scared to death she's gonna have this because that'd be a death sentence for her.
+But she's scared to death she's going to have this because that'd be a death sentence for her.

 So this is personal with me.

-These governors who've done this, these governors have put COVID seniors at risk over this d by putting people with the virus in their facilities.
+These governors who've done this, these governors who've put seniors at risk over this by putting people with the virus in their facilities, those governors are responsible and they're guilty of what's tantamount to a manslaughter at this juncture.

 All right.

-I would imagine other countries would be well less likely to buy up some of the debt, which we're obviously taking on right now.
+I would imagine other countries would be, well, less likely to buy up some of the debt, which we're obviously taking on right now.

 You and I are thinking the same way.